sap-tutorials/Tutorials/tutorials/iot-smartsensing-odata/iot-smartsensing-odata.md

     >The placeholder tokens `^{lastValue(${EWMstdENR.HandlingUnitExternalID})}` and `^{lastValue(${EWMstdENR.Warehouse})}` are  replaced at runtime by Actions in SAP Internet of Things with the actual values.
     >
     >The value is set trough the event enrichment.
-The strings contain `EWMstdENR`, this is the event enrichment name you will reuse in the next steps.
+The above placeholders contain the `EWMstdENR` string, this is the event enrichment name you will reuse in the next steps.
 Replace it with the desired value if you are planning to use a different one.

     -  The **Destination** for the `Unload`: